ZCyueternal/chatGPTCommand/README.md

 - Please act like a native speaker and revise my sentence as follows.

 - I want you to act as an academic journal editor.
 Please rephrase the paragraph from an academic angle based on the writing style of the CVPR.
+- [recommend] Below is a paragraph from an academic paper.
+Polish the writing to meet the academic style, improve the spelling, grammar, clarity, concision and overall readability.
+When necessary, rewrite the whole sentence.
+Furthermore, list all modification and explain the reasons to do so in markdown table.
+- [recommend] I want you to act as a scientific English-Chinese translator, I will provide you with some paragraphs in one language and your task is to accurately and academically translate the paragraphs only into the other language.
+Do not repeat the original provided paragraphs after translation.
+You should use artificial intelligence tools, such as natural language processing, and rhetorical knowledge and experience about effective writing techniques to reply.
+I'll give you my paragraphs as follows, tell me what language it is written in, and then translate:
 - **给科研论文起名和缩写**——I am writing a scientific paper.
 Can you help me think a good acronym of the following topic: An Online Hashing method for Catastrophic Forgetting Using Multiple Composite Techniques.

 ![image-20230222142931870](README.assets/image-20230222142931870.png)